gabrsar/tsp-solver/readme.md

 So I went with a mix of Nearest Neighbours (known for poor results but decent speed) followed by a second pass using the 2-opt algorithm.

-*Altough I was not able to finish the 2-opt implementation by myself in time, I used chat-gpt to generate it and used it just to have a better result.*
+*Although I was not able to finish the 2-opt implementation by myself in time, I used chat-gpt to generate it and used it just to have a better result.*
 *Both NN and BruteForce implementation were made by myself*

 Since I wanted to be able to test different strategies, I built a generic system that supports multiple TSP Solvers, and the surrounding structure takes care of integrating them.
 That way it’s super easy to add new solvers later on.